 A small sampling of the Twitter conversation around the sessions and programming from the first day of our EmTech conference.

-The best of the rest from the Physics arXiv preprint server.
+The best of the rest from the Physics arXiv preprint server this week.

 Disruptive technology platforms are only as good as the human resources they leverage.